webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 == Changelog ==

+= 3.0 - ?? =
+* [NEW] Use the new "GTIN, UPC, EAN or ISBN" field from WooCommerce 9.2 and above instead of our field for EAN
+* [NEW] Migration utility to move our EAN field value to the new WooCommerce 9.2 and above field [only on the Pro add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin)
+* [DEV] Requires WooCommerce 7.0
+* [DEV] Tested with WordPress 6.7-beta1-59184 and WooCommerce 9.4.0-beta.2

 = 2.8 - 2024-08-02 =
 * [NEW] Get "Other attributes" from parent (variable) product when not present on the product variation (not used for variations) [Pro add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin)
 * [DEV] Tested with WordPress 6.7-alpha-58841 and WooCommerce 9.2.0-beta.1